2017 SCHOLARSHIPS AND AWARDS

-Awarded for best portfolio of work submitted by a junior-level journalism undergraduate, regardless of emphasis.
+Named for the late Sundial publisher, this honors the best portfolio of work submitted by a journalism student, regardless of emphasis or seniority.
 Submissions must show creative, independent and critical-thinking ability; high ethical and research standards; diversity of subjects and people portrayed; and/or diversity of publics and communities engaged.

 Awarded to a junior-level journalism major who has shown a marked capability for non-profit public relations by involvement in community and volunteer activities.
-The scholarship is supported by contributions from his family, friends and colleagues.
+The scholarship is supported by contributions from her family, friends and colleagues.

 Open to all CSUN Journalism majors (continuing and/or transfer students) of junior or senior level academic standing.
-Students will submit an autobiographical sketch, be enrolled full-time with a minimum of 12 academic units remaining in Fall 2016, and submit a 300-word essay.
+Students will submit an autobiographical sketch, be enrolled full-time with a minimum of 12 academic units remaining in Fall 2017, and submit a 300-word essay.

 Supported by friends, family and colleagues, this award is given in memory of Steven Fishman, a CSUN journalism graduate who died of cancer.
 The scholarship will be awarded to a graduating student who has shown strength in broadcasting sports, news or other programming and needs financial assistance to get started in a broadcasting career.

 Awarded to a junior or senior with an interest in a career in journalism or a journalism-related field.
 Applicants must submit a brief essay detailing their professional and personal goals and how studying journalism will help achieve these goals.
-Applicants must have at least 12 units remaining at the end of Spring 2016, with plans to enroll in Fall 2016.
+Applicants must have at least 12 units remaining at the end of Spring 2017, with plans to enroll in Fall 2017.

 The National Notary Association Scholarships will be awarded to junior journalism majors who demonstrate academic merit and financial need.
-Applicants must have at least a 2.8 GPA, and be or entering their junior year in Fall 2016.
+Applicants must have at least a 2.8 GPA, and be or entering their junior year in Fall 2017.

-Lisa Endig Journalism Writing Scholarships will be awarded to a journalism undergraduate or graduate student who shows outstanding ability in writing for broadcast or print media.
+Awarded to a journalism undergraduate or graduate student who shows outstanding ability in writing for broadcast or print media.
 Serious consideration will be given to students who are overcoming difficulties while continuing their education.